 While hardly anyone questions China's economy is growing, doubts are continually expressed concerning the veracity of its growth figures – including by some members of China's elite.
 In 2010, for instance, WikiLeaks revealed that China's present Vice Premier Li Keqiang had expressed little confidence in his own country's GDP numbers during a 2007 conversation with the American ambassador.

 The causes for such uncertainty are several.
 But one that has consistently plagued China since the 1980s has been outright fudging and lying on production and growth numbers by local officials eager for political advancement.

 Why does this matter?
 It's important because domestic and foreign businesses need reliable data if they're going to be able to make prudent investments.
 Conversely, misleading GDP data helps generate a cycle of expectations, risk-assessment, investments, production and exports that is built on lies.
 And if the falsehoods are big and systematic enough, they will severely undermine business confidence and leave a legacy of distrust of China among foreign investors and international markets.

-Many members of China's Communist party elite -- but especially its younger set -- are very conscious of these problems.
-Their concerns were vented in an unprecedented fashion at an informal October 6 meeting held at the China World Trade Centre which gathered together the children of those party leaders who ended the anarchical insanity associated with the "Gang of Four" 35 years ago.
+Many members of China's Communist party elite, but especially its younger set, are very conscious of these problems.
+Their concerns were vented in an unprecedented fashion at an informal October 6 meeting held at the China World Trade Center which gathered together the children of those party leaders who ended the anarchical insanity associated with the "Gang of Four" 35 years ago.

 Communism is, after all, based on a materialist conception of life, and materialism can't generate any coherent ethic, beyond recourse to appeals to speeding up the so-called "dialectics of history" or the mailed fist of raw power.
 That's why Marxists typically dismiss concerns for objective morality as "bourgeois false consciousness."